Skip to main content

 How to Declare a Major in Asian American Studies

 First, take a look at the requirements.
 Then talk with the Director of Undergraduate Studies (DUS) about your plans, fill out the Declaration of Major form and the appropriate worksheet (please download pdf below).
-The major/minor declaration forms and instructions can be found under “Forms and Processes here:
+The major/minor declaration forms and instructions can be found under “Steps for Declaring a Major" here

 The DUS is responsible for approving and signing all Declaration of Major forms, all transfer credits, study abroad approvals and credit evaluation/transfer and, most importantly, all petitions to graduate.
 All Northwestern undergraduates who are interested in the major or who want to talk about Asian American Studies are encouraged to meet with the DUS.
 Email for an appointment.